samson84/tarock-sheet/README.md

       - [ ] Contracts Table: show variants icons'
   - [ ] responsive design check
 - [ ] Milestone 3, store in a permanent storage, share a game
+  - [ ] add validators and defaults to models
   - [ ] implement error handling and showing to the user
   - [ ] Set and save the mayor state
   - [ ] Save the DateTime to the Game